ajraf101/husky_hangout/README!.md

 ## Testing

-Throughout the development of this website, regular testing was a priority.
-Each modification was promptly verified using the Gitpod external server, ensuring the website remained up-to-date and functional.
-Testing was conducted on a variety of devices, including a 13" MacBook Pro, an iPad Air 2, and an iPhone 12 pro, to guarantee compatibility.
-Several browsers, such as Chrome, Safari, and Firefox, were utilized during these testing phases.
+Testing was a key priority throughout development.
+Each modification was verified using the Gitpod external server to ensure the site remained functional.
+Tests were conducted on various devices, including a 13" MacBook Pro, iPad Air 2, and iPhone 12 Pro, as well as browsers like Chrome, Safari, and Firefox.

-Interactive elements underwent rigorous testing across all devices to confirm their functionality on different platforms.
-For instance, the main logo was tested to ensure it reloaded the index.html page correctly, and each navigation bar button was checked to ensure it directed users to the appropriate sections of the site.

-The video component was also thoroughly tested on each device, with all controls verified for proper operation.
-Additionally, the sign-up form was tested to ensure the link opened in a new tab, as intended.
-The social media icons followed a similar testing protocol, confirming that each one opened in a new tab.

-Further testing was conducted by external users.
-A link to the website was distributed to a list of users who tested it on their own devices.
-Feedback from these users indicated that the website functioned without any issues.
+Interactive elements were rigorously tested across devices.
+For example, the main logo’s reload functionality and the navigation bar’s accuracy were checked.
+The video component and sign-up form were tested to confirm proper operation, and social media icons were verified to open in new tabs.

+External user testing also confirmed the website’s functionality across different devices.

 - Validator Testing
   - HTML: The official [W3C validator](https://validator.w3.org/) was used to check the HTML code, and no errors were detected.